Optum AI: Healthcare Foundation Models and Clinical GenAI Evaluation

 This is the downstream recommendation in action: the member selects a related suggestion and moves into another relevant estimate and planning experience.

 For me, this project is a strong example of what makes health AI exciting: a relatively abstract machine learning idea can be turned into a concrete member-facing feature that improves navigation, supports decision making, and operates within a real healthcare product.
+However, the technical model is only one part of the story.
+The surrounding work also includes interpretation, product alignment, model monitoring, and clear communication about what a recommendation system is and is not intended to do.

 Other Areas of Focus